ueberdosis/hocuspocus/docs/server/cloud.md

 import jsonwebtoken from 'jsonwebtoken'

 const data = {
-  ... // add whatever you want (e.g. a user ID).
-Currently this data is not used, but we're considering adding this to support per-document authentication.
+  // use this list to limit the number of documents that can be accessed by this client.
+  // empty array means no access at all
+  // not sending this property means access to all documents
+  allowedDocumentNames: ['document-1', 'document-2']
 }

 const jwt = jsonwebtoken.sign(data, 'your_secret')